Is $100,000 a good salary in Maryland?

 - Is $100,000 a good household income in Maryland?

-- It's at roughly the 49th percentile for Maryland after adjusting for the state's median income ($101,652).
-Nationally that's about the 60th percentile.
-Whether "good" depends on household size, debt, and metro cost of living — Census medians smooth over big within-state variation.
+- It sits at roughly the 49th percentile of Maryland households in the state's own Census ACS 2024 income distribution (Maryland median $102,905).
+Nationally that's about the 59th percentile.
+Whether "good" depends on household size, debt, and metro cost of living - state figures smooth over big within-state variation.

 - How does $100,000 compare to the Maryland median?